Superchig/chawk/README.md

 it](https://en.wikipedia.org/wiki/AWK): Aho, Weinberger, and Kernighan.
-Plus, it resembles the bird [auk](https://en.wikipedia.org/wiki/Auk), which appears on the [cover](https://en.wikipedia.org/wiki/The_AWK_Programming_Language) of the book describing the language from its creators.
+Plus, it resembles the bird [auk](https://en.wikipedia.org/wiki/Auk), which appears on the [cover](https://en.wikipedia.org/wiki/The_AWK_Programming_Language) of the book describing the language (written by its creators).

 `chawk` is similarly named after its creator: me.
-Obviously, I'm nowhere near to Aho, Weinberger, or Kernighan in terms of my accomplishments or understanding of computer science, so maybe it's a little conceited to use the first two letters of my name.
+Obviously, I'm nowhere near Aho, Weinberger, or Kernighan in terms of my accomplishments or understanding of computer science, so maybe it's a little conceited to use the first two letters of my name.
 After all, the authors of awk only used one letter from each of their names.

 # Architecture